trizh/CenterLineAnnotationsTools/README.md

 ### Citations
 Please consider citing our papers in your publications if it helps your research.
-The following is a BibTeX reference.

-    @inproceedings{zhang2020interactive,
-      title={Toward more efficient annotation algorithm for Text Detection via semantic Boundary Discrimination}, }